 Verdict: Worth your money?

 xFyro xS2 true wireless earbuds have a decent sound quality, excellent battery performance, and catchy eye design.
-However, it’s held back by a subpar mic, frequent connection drops, an uncomfortable design which don’t justify the $125 price.
+However, it’s held back by a subpar mic and an uncomfortable design which don’t justify the $125 price.

 On top of that, the entire claim that you can use these while swimming does not really makes sense.
 I feel these are slightly overpriced as several other true wireless earbuds in this price bracket offer much better performance. xFyro xS2 would’ve been great had they priced around $80-90, but at $125, I would prefer Apple AirPods, Galaxy Buds or Jabra Elite 65t over these.